In this guide we’ll take a look at the best orbital sanders for the UK market.

-If you are sanding flat horizontal surfaces, then weight might not be much of an issue.
-However, using a heavy sander to sand vertically or above your head can be wearing, so choose a light machine.
-An ergonomic design and comfortable rubber grip handle also mean you can work for longer without fatigue.
+If you are sanding flat horizontal surfaces, then the weight of the electric sander might not be much of an issue.
+However, using a heavy sander to sand vertically or above your head can be wearing, so choose a lighter machine if you can.
+An ergonomic design and comfortable rubber grip handle also mean you can work for longer periods without fatigue.

-What speed setting should I use on my random orbit sander to strip gloss paint from a door?
+What speed setting should I use on my random orbit sander for stripping gloss paint from a door?

 Most tough sanding jobs are easier with a higher speed setting.
-However, when stripping paint, especially oil-based paints, a high speed can create a lot of heat which warms up the paint and smears it as well as clogging the sandpaper.
-I would recommend starting with a medium setting and see how it goes.
-If the surface begins to feel warm after a few minutes and you notice paint smearing, then turn the speed down a little.
+However, when stripping paint, especially oil-based paints, a high speed can create a lot of heat.
+This not only warms up the paint and smears it, but clogs the sandpaper.
+Start with a medium setting and go from there.
+If the surface begins to feel warm after a few minutes and you notice paint smearing, then turn down the speed a little.

 What grit sandpaper discs should I use with my random orbit sander?

 The grit you use depends on the task you are working on.
-A low grit number, such as will 60 remove material faster so are ideal for smoothing down a rough surface, but they will leave a certain amount of scratching.
-Higher grit numbers, such as 180 will create a smooth finish.
-If you are finishing a piece of wood, you should start with a lower number and gradually change to a medium and then higher number to achieve a silky-smooth finish.
+A low grit number, such as 60, will remove material faster.
+This is ideal for smoothing rough surfaces, but will leave a certain amount of scratching.
+Higher grit numbers, such as 180, will create a smoother finish.
+If you are finishing a piece of wood, start with a lower number and gradually change up to a medium and then higher number to achieve a silky-smooth finish.

 I sometimes get random gouges in the wood when I use my random orbit sander.
 How can I prevent this?

-There are a few guidelines you should follow when using your sander in order to get the best finish and avoid scratches, gouges and damage.
+There are a few guidelines you should follow when using your random orbit sander in order to achieve the best finish and avoid scratches, gouges and damage.

-- Turn on the sander and let it spin up to speed before applying it to the wood.
+- Turn on the electric hand sander and let it spin up to speed before applying it

-- Always sand with the direction of the grain
+- Always sand in the direction of the grain

-- Do not apply much pressure to the sander, just enough to keep it in contact with the surface
+- Do not apply much pressure to the electric sander – just enough to keep it in contact with the surface